Bin-Cao/SimXRD/README.md

 **Please email me your name, organization, and the purpose of your application in order to receive the password.**

+## data source
+The dataset, containing 119,569*30 data of XRD spectra and chemical composition, is retrieved from the [Materials Project (MP) database](https://materialsproject.org) and simulated by [WPEM](https://github.com/WPEM)

+## Contributing
+Contribution and suggestions are always welcome.
+In addition, we are also looking for research collaborations.
+You can submit issues for suggestions, questions, bugs, and feature requests, or submit pull requests to contribute directly.
+You can also contact the authors for research collaboration.

 ## XRD2db

 **Each crystal is simulated 30 times and saved sequentially.
 Therefore, the first 30 spectra belong to the same crystal, followed by the next 30 spectra representing another crystal, and so forth.**